YeamlaksiraKebede/Multisig-simulation/README.md

 Requirements

-Python 3.x
+1) Python 3.x

-bit library (for Bitcoin scripting)
+2) bit library (for Bitcoin scripting)

-bitcoinlib library (for Bitcoin-related utilities)
+3) bitcoinlib library (for Bitcoin-related utilities)

+Run the scripts individually:

+- multisig_script.py: Generates a multisig address for collateral handling.

+- collateral_script.py: Verifies the borrower's collateral deposit.

+- loan_funding_script.py: Ensures the lender sends the loan amount to the borrower.

+- repayment_script.py: Handles borrower repayments and enforces a time lock for late payments.

+- contract_settlement_script.py: Handles the release or claim of the collateral based on repayment status.